neondatabase/neon/docs/rfcs/025-generation-numbers.md

 #### Examples

 - Deletion, node restarts partway through:
-  - By the time we returned 204, we have written a remote delete marker
+  - By the time we returned 202, we have written a remote delete marker
   - Any subsequent incarnation of the same node_id will see the remote delete marker and continue to process the deletion
-  - We only require that the control plane does not change the tenant's attachment while waiting for the deletion.
   - If the original pageserver is lost permanently and no replacement with the same node_id is available, then the control plane must recover by re-attaching the tenant to a different node.